QGIS-Contribution/QGIS-ResourceSharing/_posts/2016-08-13-handling_problems.md

 (*Settings-> Options-> Advanced*), or in the QGIS3.ini file that is located under `QGIS` in the user QGIS folder.

-***Strange tag names in Style Manager***
+***Strange and/or old tag names in Style Manager***

 Earlier versions of the plugin used non-inutitive tag names for grouping symbols, colormaps, labelsettings and textformats in the Style Manager.
 This has been improved in later versions.

+When a repository is been renamed, new tag names are generated in Style Manager, but the old ones will remain.

-To clean up the "mess", right-click the strange tag names in the right part of the Style Manager dialogue and *Remove*.
+To clean up the "mess", remove the strang / old tags by right-clicking on the tag name in the left part of the Style Manager dialogue and *Remove*.

-Reload the collections to get the style elements from the collections back in the Style Manager.
+Reload the collections to get missing style elements from the collections back in the Style Manager.

 ***Empty tags in Style Manager***